platformatic/platformatic/docs/guides/deployment/deploy-to-fly-io-with-sqlite.md

 # Deploy a Multi-Service Watt Application to Fly.io

 In this section, you will deploy a Platformatic Watt application with multiple services to Fly.io.
+It's important to note that you need to [dockerize your Platformatic application](./dockerize-a-watt-app.md) before deploying it to Fly.io.

 ### Fly.io Configuration